 Polydimethylsiloxane (PDMS) silicone chemistry provides continuous high-temperature service that few other organic materials can approach.
 The Si-O bond energy of approximately 452 kJ/mol significantly exceeds the C-C bond energy of 346 kJ/mol at the backbone of most organic polymers, giving silicone inherent stability against thermal degradation.

-Standard two-part addition-cure silicone potting compounds are typically rated for continuous use at 200°C, with some specialty formulations extending to 250°C. Under long-term thermal aging, silicone systems show gradual increases in hardness and modulus due to additional crosslinking, but they maintain their electrical insulating properties and adhesion to most substrates for extended periods at these temperatures.
+Standard two-part addition-cure silicone compounds are typically rated for continuous use at 200°C, with specialty formulations extending to 250°C. Under long-term thermal aging, silicone shows a gradual increase in hardness and modulus from additional crosslinking, but maintains its electrical insulating properties and adhesion to most substrates for extended periods at these temperatures.

-For the highest continuous temperature requirements in electronics encapsulation, silicone is the primary material.
-The limitations — compliance rather than rigidity, relatively high moisture permeability, and limited chemical resistance to hydrocarbons — must be managed through design and material selection, but they do not disqualify silicone from the vast majority of high-temperature encapsulation applications.
+For the highest continuous temperature requirements, silicone is the primary material.
+Its limitations — compliance rather than rigidity, relatively high moisture permeability, and limited resistance to hydrocarbons — must be managed through design, but they do not disqualify silicone from most high-temperature encapsulation applications.

 High-Temperature Epoxy Systems